aryan29gupta/Development/README.md

 # Development
-Basic to advanced level web development practice and projects
+Basic to advanced level web development practice and projects.